MiguelSperle/MiguelSperle/README.md

 ## A little about me

 <p align="left">
-    🔭 I'm student in highshool and i study develpment web in my free time
+    🔭 I'm student in highschool and i study development web in my free time
 </p>

 <p align="left">